 1930 - 1965

 During the Great Depression, Americans moved toward increasingly simple housing styles.
-Affordable Minimal Traditional, Ranch, and Cope Cod houses became the mainstay of the expanding suburbs.
+Affordable Minimal Traditional, Ranch, and Cape Cod houses became the mainstay of the expanding suburbs in developments such as Levittown (in both New York and Pennsylvania).
 As soldiers returned from World War II, real estate developers raced to meet the rising demand for inexpensive housing.
 The era brought a flurry of innovations, from the metal prefab Lustron houses to the eco-friendly geodesic domes.

 Modernist houses broke away from conventional forms, while postmodernist houses combined traditional forms in unexpected ways.